Journalist Describes The Loneliness And Leakiness Of Trump's White House

 Trump was in frequent contact with Page Six, the gossip page at The New York Post, which I think played a pretty big part in introducing him to the city and then the country at large.
 He was very used to a type of story approach on Page Six where he maintained good relationships with them, and he recognized that he was sort of a commodity in terms of gossip gold.

-But in terms of stories that were about him, it was either things like ... him holding a press conference to say that he wanted to rebuild the Twin Towers.
+But in terms of stories that were about him, it was ... things like ... him holding a press conference to say that he wanted to rebuild the twin towers.
 It was usually in the realm of stunt, because that's really what he was doing.
-In the 2000s ... that was really when he moved out of being a real-estate developer and into the celebrity realm, so it was a different kind of Donald Trump, but he was omnipresent.
+In the 2000s ... that was really when he moved out of being a real estate developer and into the celebrity realm, so it was a different kind of Donald Trump, but he was omnipresent.

 On how Trump's way of talking has changed over the years